FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Implementations MAY add their own attributes.

-Test report MUST display Relevant Lower Value, Displaying Relevant Upper Bound is NOT REQUIRED, but it is RECOMMENDED, especially if the implementation does not use Goal Width.
+Test report MUST display Relevant Lower Bound.
+Displaying Relevant Upper Bound is NOT REQUIRED, but it is RECOMMENDED, especially if the implementation does not use Goal Width.